 PdfDocument class.
 This class also defines a method,

-hasPermission(DocumentPermission), which validates if the document has a specific permission set.
+hasPermission(DocumentPermission), which checks whether or not the document has a specific permission set.

 Document permissions can be set by defining the appropriate flags on the